CodeSigils/webpack4-react16-setup/README.md

 ### 3. React
 - Creating and mounting root component.
 About renderers.
-- Using functional components
+- Functional and Class components
 - Importing assets
 - Compose components to create more complex UI
 - Making async request in the component life cycle
-- Use the state to make your components dynamic
+- Use the state to make components dynamic